corda/cordapp-template-kotlin/README.md

      gradlew.bat deployNodes

-This command will create several nodes in `build/nodes` that you can now run with:
+This command will create several nodes in `build/nodes` of the cordapp-template folder that you can now run with:

 **Unix:**